Louis Britton: Career

 Originally starting out with AEK Boco and then Bath City, Britton had spells with Cadbury Heath and Brislington before making the move to Mangotsfield United ahead of the 2018–19 campaign.
 After a successful debut season, he transferred to Bristol City on 18 April 2019.
 He returned to Bath City on loan for the 2019–20 season.
 In the 2020-21 season, he had brief loans at Torquay United, and Stockport County before returning to Bristol City. he had Britton made his professional debut with Bristol City in a 3–1 EFL Championship loss to Brentford on 8 May 2021; coming on as a late sub in the 72nd minute, Britton scored his side's only goal in the 87th minute on his debut.

 On 2 December 2021, Britton returned to the National League to join mid-table, Woking on a months loan.

 On 1 February 2022, Britton signed for League of Ireland First Division club Waterford on loan until the end of June.

 On 4 May 2022, it was announced that Britton would leave Bristol City at the end of his contract in June.

 On 29 June 2022, Britton signed for Cork City on a permanent basis following his release from Bristol City, after impressing during his loan spell at rivals Waterford, for whom he scored 10 goals in 17 games.
 Britton was on the receiving end of abusive messages and threats from Waterford fans on social media following the move to their rivals.

 On 11 November 2022, Britton signed for National League side Yeovil Town on a free transfer.
 On 6 January 2023, Britton left Yeovil via mutual consent having played four times, scoring once.

 On 8 January 2023, Britton signed for National League North side Chorley.
-He signed for Marine on dual registration on 16th January 2023.
+He signed for Marine on dual registration on 16 January 2023.
+He was part of the Marine team which won the 2023 Liverpool Senior Cup.

+In September 2023, Britton joined Isthmian League Premier Division club Maldon & Tiptree on loan.
+Following an impressive loan spell, he made the move permanent in January 2024.

+In August 2024, Britton joined Southern League Division One South side Bristol Manor Farm.
+In March 2025, he joined National League South side Weston-super-Mare.